WillemBonnaffe/NODEBNGM/examples/MEE_2023/manuscript/figures/scripts/benchmark/README.md

 * the `contributions` of each species to the dynamics of another
 * the `runtimes` in seconds required to execute the methods

+These outputs are combined into benchmark figures that compare the accuracies and runtimes of the four approaches.

 ## Installation